The

 of the mill can be clearly seen in the bottom left centre of the view with

-the stack yard for the finished slates beyond.
+the stock yard for the finished slates beyond.
 The main mill was

 rebuilt and extended several times over the years and assumed its final